 With CMC Markets, you can trade ether via a spread bet or CFD account.
 This allows you to speculate on its price movements without having to own the actual cryptocurrency.
 You aren't taking ownership of ether.
 Instead, you’re opening a position which will increase or decrease in value depending on ether’s price movements against a fiat currency.

 Spread betting and CFDs are leveraged products.
 This means you only need to deposit a percentage of the full value of a trade in order to open a position.
 You won’t have to tie up all your capital in one go by buying ethereum outright, but can instead use an initial deposit to get exposure to larger amounts.
 While leveraged trading allows you to magnify your returns, losses will also be magnified as they are based on the full value of the position.
-You could lose more than your deposit.

 Open a long or short position*